pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

   Closes #6818

+* Fixed an issue with multi-line ``init-hook`` options which did not record the line endings.

+  Closes #6888

 * Fixed a false positive for ``used-before-assignment`` when a try block returns but an except handler defines a name via type annotation.